tsingke/AlphaEvolution/README.md

 Corresponding Author: **Qingke Zhang** , Email: tsingke@sdnu.edu.cn , Tel :  +86-13953128163

-## 1. Introduction
+## 1.
-The outburst of metaphor-based metaheuristics has dwarfed the Cambrian explosion.
-Metaphors themselves are not well characterized by the resulting computational algorithms, which often com- pound the diﬃculty of understanding them.
-Hence, in this work, a simple yet powerful algorithm for metaphor-less optimization, known as alpha evolution (AE), is designed with the aim of enabling optimization to transcend the traps posed by metaphors.
-In AE, the approximate optimal state of the system is inferred based on sampled matrices.
-Two cumulative evolutionary paths are used to establish generational connections for this inference in order to locate the starting point of evolution.
+Intelligent optimization algorithms are eﬃcient stochastic search techniques widely used to solve real-world optimization problems.
+However, they are limited by their ability to extract and utilize eﬃcient evolutionary information hidden in the candidate solutions.
+Moreover, they often use multiple operators to update solutions, which may make the search more complex.
+To solve these problems eﬀectively, this work proposes a novel intelligent optimization algorithm called alpha evolution (AE).
+In AE, the unique core operator is designed to generate new candidate solutions based on matrices.AE is compared with 100 optimization algorithms on the CEC’17 test suite.
+The results were validated in terms of convergence and statistical signiﬁcance.
-The introduction of new information from the solution set enhances the eﬀectiveness and stability of the inference.
-Furthermore, the decay factor dynamically adjusts the evolutionary mode of AE to balance exploration and exploitation.
-By analyzing search bias, invariance, scalability, parameter sensitivity, search behavior, balance, and complexity, the experiments comprehensively evaluated the performance of AE.
-Numerical optimization experiment was conducted, involving AE and 100 optimization algorithms, and the results were validated in terms of convergence and statistical signiﬁcance.
-Additionally, it was applied to the multiple sequence alignment problem to verify its practical value.
-The evidence indicates that AE is simple and powerful, particularly in terms of usability, reliability, adaptability, search balance, and escaping local optima.
+Furthermore, it was applied to multiple sequence alignment and engineering design problems to verify its practical value.
+The evidence indicates that AE is competitive in exploration, exploitation, convergence ability, and escaping local optima.

 The source code of the AE algorithm is publicly available at [https://github.com/tsingke/AlphaEvolution](https://github.com/tsingke/AlphaEvolution).